Schumer’s Supreme Court saga not over, as GOP presses forward on historic censure

 Senate Minority Leader Chuck Schumer, D-N.Y., may still face consequences from his colleagues after facing criticism from conservatives and liberals alike for remarks he directed towards Supreme Court Justices Neil Gorsuch and Brett Kavanaugh at an abortion rights rally last week that some have considered threatening.

 Sen. Josh Hawley, R-Mo., has continued to call for Schumer to be censured after introducing a resolution in the Senate to do just that.
+And dozens of well-known conservative leaders signed a letter Monday adding their voices to the calls.

 GOP SENATORS CALL FOR CENSURING SCHUMER OVER SUPREME COURT COMMENTS

-"Of course Schumer’s attacks were “inappropriate” and “wrong”!
+"Of course Schumer’s attacks were 'inappropriate' and 'wrong'!
 He should be CENSURED," Hawley tweeted Friday, in response to a video of CNN legal analyst Jeffrey Toobin, who stated that Schumer's remarks sounded "like a physical threat."

 Schumer was speaking outside the Supreme Court building at an event hosted by the Center for Reproductive Rights as the court heard oral arguments in June Medical Services LLC v.
 Russo, a dispute dealing with the restrictions over who can perform abortions in Louisiana.
 The case involves a law similar to one in Texas that the court ruled was unconstitutional in 2016, before Gorsuch and Kavanaugh had joined the court.